cenna17/CMPT201/MemoryLayout.md

 * Function arguments occupy the highest-addressed region of a stack frame.
 (This is traditionally called the *bottom* of the stack.)

-* A stack frame saves the *return address*, which points to the caller's code that needs to be executed right after the function call returns.
+* A stack frame saves the `return address`, which points to the caller's code that needs to be executed right after the function call returns.
 This is necessary to remember where to go back when the callee's code execution is done.

-* A stack frame also saves the *previous frame pointer*, which points to the stack frame of the caller.
+* A stack frame also saves the `previous frame pointer`, which points to the stack frame of the caller.
 This is necessary when popping the callee's stack frame after the callee's code execution is done.

 The important point here is again the same point made earlier.
-Since these are all stored in the same memory region, it is possible to use arrays/pointers of local variables to access other stack frames, leading to potential stack corruption.
-Let's do an activity to understand this more.
-Make sure you `record` if you are not doing it already.
+Since these are all stored in the same memory region, it is possible to use arrays/pointers of local variables to access other stack frames, leading to potential stack corruption. `SEE BELOW understand this more.`

-Create a file named `stack_frames.c` and write the code below.
-Also, add a new target `stack_frames` to the same Makefile from previous sections that produces an executable of the same name with `make stack_frames`.
-We will first print out the addresses of the variables in the program to understand where they are located in the stack.

 ```c
 #include <stdint.h>